Yatai donates 10% of our profits to charities working to end hunger and poverty, around the world and in our own backyard.

 >Their first six books came off the press in March and April 2006.
 In their first year, Big Brother Mouse published 30 books.
 Now they're continuing to publish new books, over 150 in all, while also developing effective new ways to get those books into rural villages.
 Recently, they've begun publishing books that provide older readers with access to the information, ideas, and pleasure people in many countries take for granted.
 They also give hands-on experience to young people as they learn new skills: writing, editing, translating, computers, and organizing events.
 Big Brother Mouse has also begun teacher training and establishing reading rooms in rural villages.
 These are crucial developments to help better educate Lao kids!

 >Access to information is something we take for granted in the US, but it cannot be overestimated how large of a role the information and education gained from books can play in escaping a cycle of hunger and poverty.
-We might think that now the internet is our major source for information, but in a country like Laos, were many villages still don't have electricity, books are still the best way to learn.
+We might think that now the internet is our major source for information, but in a country like Laos, where many villages still don't have electricity, books are still the best way to learn.
 Big Brother Mouse is creating and distributing those books, opening up a world of possibility and hope to Lao people.

 >Follow these links to see exciting photos from the book parties BBM used our contributions for!